stridecolossus/JOVE/panama.md

 ### Integration

+/////////////////////

+TODO....

-To support the cut-down GLFW library used thus far a default registry factory method is added:
+To support the cut-down GLFW library a default registry factory method is added:

 ```java
 public static NativeMapperRegistry create() {